What is Capital Preservation?

 - Real Estate Investments:

-One of the oldest capital preservation models, real estate investments, offer stable values to your capital with no ties to market fluctuations.
+Real estate investments are one of the oldest capital preservation strategies.
+It provides steady values for your money that are unaffected by market volatility.
 Direct investments also offer high yields and group investment options.

 Different channels of real estate investments include REITs, real estate crowdfunding, and direct real estate investments through professionals.
-Popular investment platforms include: RealtyMogul, Fundrise, RealCrowd, and more.
-The catch here is, these investments are generally long-term and may require individual net-worth and income levels.
+Popular investment platforms include RealtyMogul, Fundrise, RealCrowd, and more.
+The catch here is, that these investments are generally long-term and may require individual net worth and income levels.

 Being most popular also means there are a lot of variations in the market and choosing one can be confusing.
 Try a balance between lower fees and transparency.
 Annuities not only protect your net worth but also provide modest growth.